The Best Beer Gardens in Philadelphia This Year

 Garden seating at Uptown

-Located on JFK Boulevard, this beer garden is popped into a large outdoor plaza, parts of which have nice views of City Hall.
-It has a large bar with giant televisions for sports, as well as tables for lounging and chatting.
+Located on JFK Boulevard, Uptown Beer Garden is popped into a large outdoor plaza, parts of which have nice views of City Hall.
+It has a large bar with giant televisions for sports as well as tables for lounging and chatting.
 There’s also some lawn games, including the obligatory cornhole.

 Piazza DiBruno

-People drinking at picnic tables under umbrellas in from of DiBruno Bros mural
+People drinking at picnic tables under umbrellas in front of DiBruno Bros mural.

 Low key and relaxing in the heart of the Italian Market